Excelam/Excelam/README.md

 Excelam is an open-source .NET library over OpenXml to use Excel easily.
 The library is writen in C#/net6.

-The goal of the libray is focused on working on cell value in different formats available in Excel:
+The goal of the library is focused on working on cell value in different formats available in Excel:

 - <b>Get Cell Format</b>